dhmncivichacks/timewebsite/README.md

 1. Create the local sqlite development database (one time):

-  `docker exec -it timewebsite_web_1 /bin/bash -c "APP_SETTINGS='config.DevelopmentConfig' DATABASE_URL='sqlite:///timewebsite.db' python db_create.py"`
+  `docker-compose exec web python db_create.py"`

-1. Find the IP address of the running docker container
+1. Find the IP address assigned to the running docker container

-  `docker inspect -f '{{ .NetworkSettings.Networks.timewebsite_default.IPAddress }}' timewebsite_web_1`
+  `docker inspect -f 'http://{{ .NetworkSettings.Networks.timewebsite_default.IPAddress}}' timewebsite_web_1`

-Now you should be able to view the application in your browser using the IP address you just discovered. `http://IPADDRESS:5000`
+Now you should be able to view the application in your browser using the IP address just discovered! `http://IPADDRESS:5000`

 Try logging in with username `admin` password `admin`